TahaIbrahimSiddiqui/Syncing-Google-Calendar-/README.md

 # Step 11: Then in the new menu click on more which will show google apps script, click on it
 ![step](https://github.com/TahaIbrahimSiddiqui/Syncing-Google-Calendar-/blob/cae76f17fbd8236f3be26f5812debc6a9e10d1e8/Steps%20for%20each%20stage/ascreenshot%20(14).jpeg)

-# Step 12:In google apps script, click on New Project
+# Step 12: In google apps script, click on New Project
 ![step](https://github.com/TahaIbrahimSiddiqui/Syncing-Google-Calendar-/blob/cae76f17fbd8236f3be26f5812debc6a9e10d1e8/Steps%20for%20each%20stage/ascreenshot%20(15).jpeg)

 # Step 13: A code.gs file will open, just delete the funtion there and copy the [script](https://github.com/TahaIbrahimSiddiqui/Syncing-Google-Calendar-/blob/3500397c4e586bd054793470975ad003f08650c9/code.gs.dart) given in this repo